rexali/edu_africa_task/README.md

 POST '/auth/login'

-- Sends a post request in order to login a user which is an admin
+- Sends a post request in order to login a user which is an user

 - Request Headers: